DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 ## Making predictions
 After training or loading a trained model, one then has to make predictions.
-Here, one first has to extract the input data using the [helper functions](#useful-helper-functions), before making predictions and then saving them with the use of the corresponding helper functions (this is necessary, as previously, the framework does not expect any return by the function).
+Here, one first has to extract the input data using the [helper functions](#useful-helper-functions), before making predictions and then saving them with the use of the corresponding helper functions (this is necessary as the framework does not expect any return by the function).

 ```
   def predict_method(self):